Minami Kamakura High School Girls Cycling Club: Characters

 A first year student from class B at Minami Kamakura Girls High School.
-Hiromi and her family were moved from Nagasaki to Kamakura.
+Hiromi and her family moved from Nagasaki to Kamakura.
 She is a cheerful but slightly clumsy girl.
-At first, she can't ride a bicycle because she have forgotten how to ride it long time ago.
-But gradually, she learn many things about bicycle and began to interested with it.
-She began to love bicycle activities and realizes that her bicycle journey made her met so many friends.
+At first, she can't ride a bicycle because she had forgotten how to ride it long time ago.
+But gradually, she learns many things about bicycles and began to gain more interest with it.
+Later, she begins to love cycling activities and realizes that her bicycle journey made her met so many friends.